-It follows that the amount of information “in” a physical state depends on the assumed number of physical states it was chosen from.
-Hence one electronic pulse sent down a wire can represent one bit, or as ASCII “1” it can be one byte, or as the first word in a dictionary, say Aardvark, can be many bytes.
-That the information in a physical message depends on the decoding context lets data compression store the same data in a smaller signal using more efficient encoding.
-If information was purely physical, data compression couldn’t pack the same data into a physically smaller signal!In general, the information in a physical signal is undefined until a reader decodes it.
-Only when sender and receiver agree on the encoding-decoding context can they agree on the information in a signal, and thus communicate.
+The amount of information “in” a physical state depends on the assumed number of physical states it was chosen from.
+One electronic pulse sent down a wire can represent one bit, or it can be one byte as ASCII “1”, or as the first word in a dictionary, say Aardvark, can represent many bytes.
+It is because the information in a physical message depends on the decoding context that data compression can store the same data in a smaller signal, using more efficient encoding.
+If information was a physical thing, data compression couldn’t pack the same data into a physically smaller signal!In general, the information in a physical signal is undefined until a reader decodes it.
+Only when sender and receiver agree on the encoding-decoding context can they exchange information.